 6.3 Social Blogging

-Following the classification by Kaplan and Haenlein (2010) blogs, recognized as one of the initial forms of social media, are unique websites characterized by entries posted in reverse chronological order, showcasing the most recent content first.
-These platforms serve as the social media counterpart to individual web pages, offering a diverse range of formats—from personal journals detailing the author’s experiences to comprehensive overviews of key information within a particular subject area.
+Following the classification by Kaplan and Haenlein (2010), blogs – recognized as one of the initial forms of social media – are unique websites characterized by entries posted in reverse chronological order, showcasing the most recent content first.
+These platforms serve as the social media counterpart to individual web pages, offering a diverse range of formats – from personal journals detailing the author’s experiences to comprehensive overviews of key information within a particular subject area.
 Typically curated by a single individual, blogs also facilitate engagement and interaction with readers by allowing the inclusion of comments (Kaplan & Haenlein, 2010).

 X (formerly Twitter), along with other microblogging platforms, has integrated social networking features, including the creation of profiles and the ability to connect with followers and friends.
-This connectivity enables sellers to engage these connections for generating powerful word-of-mouth (WOM) marketing (Turban et al., 2017).
+This connectivity enables sellers to engage these connections to generate powerful word-of-mouth (WOM) marketing (Turban et al., 2017).

-X itself, following the two-sided market structure, generates revenue mainly via advertising, selling the users attention to advertising companies.
+X itself, following the two-sided market structure, generates revenue mainly via advertising, selling users’ attention to advertising companies.
 Over time, X has evolved to embrace a more business-oriented model.
-In 2010, the platform started its first advertising offering, “promoted tweets,” ( Miller, 2010) with over 77 Million US $ revenue from advertising in 2011 (Statista Research Department, 2023) By 2021, Twitter’s advertising revenue reached over 4,5 billion US$ (Dencheva, 2023).
-Businesses can utilize Twitter to share information about their products and services, including special promotions, thereby drawing followers to their physical or online stores (Turban et al., 2017).
+In 2010, the platform started its first advertising offering, “promoted tweets” ( Miller, 2010), with over 77 million US dollars of revenue from advertising in 2011 (Statista Research Department, 2023).
+By 2021, X’s advertising revenue reached over 4.5 billion US dollars (Dencheva, 2023).
+Businesses can utilize X to share information about their products and services, including special promotions, thereby drawing followers to their physical or online stores (Turban et al., 2017).
 The platform’s advertising capabilities, enhanced by software tools designed for merchants, allow for the efficient dissemination of promotional content, potentially boosting sales.
 Merchants can post updates or “tweets” to inform followers about new products or deals (Turban et al. , 2017).

-Self-Check-Questions
+Self-Check Questions

-What is the world-largest social blogging platform?
+What is the world’s largest social blogging platform?

 X (formerly Twitter)